TheFox/timr/README.md

 ## Stack

 The Stack holds Tracks.
 If you know [Git Stashing](https://git-scm.com/book/en/v1/Git-Tools-Stashing) it's very similar.
-Just for Tasks.
+Just for Tracks.
 The most recent Track is sometimes called the *Top Track*.
 It's either the current running Track or on `pause` the latest ran Track.

 When first starting a new Task, a new Track will be created and pushed to the Stack.
 When running the Stop command this Task will be removed from the Stack.